-The parking aid does not relieve you of your responsibility to drive with due care and attention.
+The parking aid does not relieve you, of your responsibility to drive with due care and attention.

-- The sensors may not detect objects in heavy rain or other conditions that cause disruptive reflections. - The sensors may not detect objects with surfaces that absorb ultrasonic waves. - The sensors may not detect objects that are close to the vehicle (approximately 30 centimetres [11 inches] to the rear and above or below the sensors). - If you use a high pressure spray to wash your vehicle, only spray the sensors briefly from a distance not less than 20 centimetres (8 inches).
+- Vehicles fitted with a trailer tow module not approved by us may not correctly detect obstacles. - The sensors may not detect objects in heavy rain or other conditions that cause disruptive reflections. - The sensors may not detect objects with surfaces that absorb ultrasonic waves. - The parking aid does not detect obstacles moving away from the vehicle.
+They will only be detected shortly after they start to move towards the vehicle again. - Take particular care when reversing with a tow ball arm or rear fitted accessories e.g. a bicycle carrier, as the rear parking aid will only indicate the distance from the bumper to the obstacle. - If you use a high pressure spray to wash your vehicle, only spray the sensors briefly from a distance not less than 20 centimetres (8 inches).